 Bike Registration - As a service to the University community, the Department of Public Safety registers bicycles owned by students, faculty and staff members.
 Bicycle registrations are valid for five years.
 To register your bicycle, please contact the dispatch center at 412-392-3960.
 There is no charge for bicycle registration.
 Missing or stolen bicycles can be tracked by our officers through the bike registry database.

-Call Boxes – Metis emergency call boxes are located throughout the campus, and provide a direct line of communication to the campus police.
+Call Boxes – Metis emergency devices are located throughout the campus, and provide a direct line of communication to the campus police.

 Campus Patrols – Campus police officers patrol University property and surrounding areas on foot, bicycle and vehicle, maintaining high visibility throughout the campus.
 Professional desk attendants guard all residence building entrances 24 hours a day, seven days a week.